larryworm1127/Shopping-Queue/README.md

 ![user_profile](/assets/user_profile_editing_screenshot.PNG)

-The user profile page is also accompanied by the search and queue history pages.
+The shopper profile page is also accompanied by the search and queue history pages.
 These pages provide you with the stores that you have queued and searched for.
 The items in these tables can also be removed from your history on click of the ‘REMOVED’ button.
 Of course these changes will not save until the phase 2 functionality is present.

 ![user_profile](/assets/user_profile_search_history_screenshot.PNG)
 ![user_profile](/assets/user_profile_queue_history_screenshot.PNG)

-## Store
+#### Store Owner

 Once logging in with the correct credentials for a store owner, you can now visit your store profile page.
 In this profile page, you will be greeted initially with the information of the store!